-(A) Roof access for inspection and periodic maintenance shall be required on all buildings.

-- (B) A lockable, factory produced roof access scuttle (minimum size 2'6" X 3'0") with an insulated curb and hinged door, shall be located as directed by the owner's representative in a convenient location such as a janitor's closet, mechanical equipment room, and the like. - (C) A heavy duty metal ladder (20" wide, minimum) shall be provided at all roof access scuttles.
+- (A) Roof access for inspection and periodic maintenance shall be required on all buildings. - (B) A lockable, factory produced roof access scuttle (minimum size 2'6" X 3'0") with an insulated curb and hinged door, shall be located as directed by the owner's representative in a convenient location such as a janitor's closet, mechanical equipment room, and the like. - (C) A heavy duty metal ladder (20" wide, minimum) shall be provided at all roof access scuttles.
 Bolt ladder to floor, wall, and scuttle curbing.
-Ladders shall comply with current OSHA requirements. - (D) Access to all roof levels shall be provided.
+Ladders shall comply with current OSHA requirements with the centerline of rungs 7" from wall. - (D) Access to all roof levels shall be provided.
 Utilize lockable type doors, windows (of sufficient size), roof access scuttles or exterior mounted rungs or ladders to provide access. - (E) When re-roofing existing buildings, verify need for roof access and provide as needed.
 Coordinate locations with the owner's representative.